Many women will experience some form of pain during their period. It is very common in young women, and the pain often tends to ease as you get older.

 - Massage the painful area gently.

-- If you are in pain, get advice from your doctor on medicines you can take.
+- If you are in pain, get advice from your pharmacist or doctor on medicines you can take.

 Not sure what to do next?